Summer time is road tripping time. But before you hit the road to see the country and make new memories, make sure you’re ready for the trip!

 Grab an old-school paper map.

-GPS is a wonderful thing, but there are still a few small spots throughout the country where GPS just stops working (we’re looking at you, Rocky Mountains).
+GPS is a wonderful thing, but there are still a few spots throughout the country where GPS just stops working (we’re looking at you, Rocky Mountains).
 Or perhaps your phone battery is dying or dead.
 In situations like these, it’s helpful to have a paper map on hand to keep your road trip on the right track.

 Load up your phone with entertainment.